cwinpy/cwinpy/docs/index.rst

 display this data is available.
 Following data processing, the package provides tools for inferring the unknown gravitational-wave parameters describing the source and its orientation.
 An integrated pipeline combining both these stages (``cwinpy_knope``) is also provided.
-These tools are all available through command line exectubles and through a Python API.
+These tools are all available through command line executables and through a Python API.
 The pipelines can generate `HTCondor <https://htcondor.readthedocs.io/en/latest/>`__ `DAGs
 <https://htcondor.readthedocs.io/en/latest/users-manual/dagman-workflows.html>`_ to run analyses
 over long observing runs for multiple detectors and multiple sources on a computer cluster or via